hashicorp/terraform-provider-azurerm/contributing/topics/frequently-asked-questions.md

 ### My Pull Request has merge conflicts, should I rebase/merge from the `main` branch?

+Whilst we do our best to review pull requests as they come in, unfortunately there are cases where it can take some time and merge conflicts can result if they have been sitting for a while.
+Generally speaking we recommend rebasing/merging from `main` only once a maintainer has taken a look through the PR and explicitly requested it.

 TODO.

 ### Once a major release is published, will new features and fixes be backported to previous versions?